Adetutu777/Adetutu777/README.md

 I enjoy learning new things and using them to create new ideas.
 When am not coding you can find me listening to music, reading, writing, Hanging out with friends & family.

-- 🌱 I’m currently working with Vue.js, Nuxtjs & learning Solidity
+- 🌱 I’m currently working with Vue.js, Nuxtjs & learning React & Solidity

 <!--